godot-escoria/escoria-demo-game/README.md

 Libre framework for the creation of point-and-click adventure games with the MIT-licensed multi-platform game engine [Godot Engine](https://godotengine.org).

+**This version works with Godot 2.1.** For Godot 3.0, please check the https://github.com/godotengine/escoria/tree/master branch.

 *Escoria* consists of a set of scripts, template scenes and a dialogue scripting language, which are all meant to be used within Godot Engine.